thycotic/ac-docs/getting-started/mobile.md

 [title]: # (Mobile Registration)
 [tags]: # (registration)
 [priority]: # (5)

 # Mobile Device Registration

+The Mobile Application enforces **Multi Factor Authentication** for all of Thycotic's Access Controller products.

 After a successful [Browser Extension](be.md) installation and registration, follow the link in your registration email, to download the OnionID (Thycotic Access Controller) Application.